Taronyuu/Gitception/readme.md

 php artisan gitception:credentials
 ```

 After you copied those 2 lines we'll continue to the config file located at `/config/gitception.php`.
 Change `git_username` and `git_repository`.
 The rest is all optional and can be left alone if you like it.
+However for production you should change `test_run` to `false` if you want to report exceptions.

 Last thing we need to do is add our report command to the Laravel exception handler.
 By default this is located in `/app/Exceptions/Handler.php'`.
 Search for the `report(Exception $e)` function and add `\Gitception::create($e);`
 ```